Yashwanth-git-coder/100DaysOfCode-Python/README.md

 ✨ More about Loops
 ✨ Python Dictionary,
 Based on the above topics, I build the " Hangman word death " project.

+## Day - 08 👨‍💻

+On this day, I build CAESER CIPHER project 👇.
+✨ Basically, it ENCODE and DECODE the word ex:- If we give the Word - HELLO.
+ENCODE :- ifmmp
+If we give the word - IFMMP
+DECODE :- hello.
+Security purpous we can use this project.